peterstieg/100-days-of-code/log.md

 ### Day 28: February 19th, 2018

 **Today's Progress**:
 A, **OAuth and Auth0**: Discovered @Auth0 thanks to @codeStringham.
 Started to read on the subject.
-Saved @nodebotanist's webinar on #OAuth for later today, https://auth0.com/blog/everything-you-wanted-to-know-about-oauth-2-but-were-too-afraid-to-ask/
+Saved [@nodebotanist's webinar on #OAuth](https://auth0.com/blog/everything-you-wanted-to-know-about-oauth-2-but-were-too-afraid-to-ask/) for later today.
 B, **Github**: Setup a repository for a Portfolio Page I intend to build with W3.CSS on Github.io and Bootstrap on Codepen.
 C, **PHP**: Went back to do some easy on challenges on [PHP-Einfach.de](http://www.php-einfach.de/php-tutorial/).
 Thx to @DimiHendrix1